frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/purchase-orders.rst

 Field            Type              Description
 ================ ================= ===========================================================
-status           non-empty string  For confirmed purchase orders, the status should be "confirmed". item             non-empty string  The item purchased from that supplier. location         non-empty string  The model location where the items will be received. supplier         non-empty string  The supplier the items are purchased from. end date         date              The date of the purchase order delivery. quantity         number            The quantity delivered.
+status           non-empty string  For confirmed purchase orders, the status should be "confirmed". item             item              The item purchased from that supplier. location         location          The model location where the items will be received. supplier         supplier          The supplier the items are purchased from. end date         Date              The date of the purchase order delivery. quantity         number            The quantity delivered.
 ================ ================= ===========================================================